cu-mkp/m-k-manuscript-data/_texts/p-084r_tl.md

 ## <span class="m">Flour</span>

-Ground during <span class="tmp">Advent</span> lasts the whole year.
+Ground during <span class="tmp">Advent</span>, keeps for the whole year.

-## <span class="m">Sand</span> from a <span class="pl">Toulousain</span> mine
+## <span class="m">Sand</span> from a mine in <span class="pl">Toulouse</span>

-<span class="m"><span class="pl">Toulousain</span> sand</span>, which is harvested from the Côteau du Puy—David, deep down in the earth, is excellent on its own, but to make it sustain multiple castings, I mix it with pulverized & moistened <span class="m">sandever</span>, which hardens it & holds well together with it, & enables as many castings as you like.
-Try to moisten the crushed <span class="m">glass</span> and other sands with the <span class="m">essences of the aforementioned salts</span>.
-Like all <span class="m">natural sand</span>, it needs to be reheated well.
-Before putting it to use, one pulverises it, because it is in a lump, and then one reheats it in a <span class="m">copper</span> boiler (or similar) until it ceases to smoke.
+The <span class="m">sand from <span class="pl">Toulouse</span></span>, which is taken, from the depths of the earth, from the small hill of Puy David, is excellent in itself, but to make it withstand several castings, I mix it with pulverized <span class="m">sandever</span> & moistened, which hardens it, & takes body & bond with it, & makes it withstand <span class="del">more than five</span> as many castings as you wish.
+Try to moisten the crushed <span class="m">glass</span> and other <span class="del">e</span> sands with the waters of the above mentioned salts.
+It wants to be, like all <span class="m">natural sand</span>, well reheated before putting it to work.
+One pulverises it, because it is in a lump, then one reheats it in a <span class="m">copper</span> kettle or similar thing, until it no longer smokes.

 > *at left bottom margin*
 >
 >
 >   It is necessary to reheat it before using it.
-It becomes better for casting because it is reheated, but when it has been used too much, it must be refreshed with new sand.
+It is rendered better for casting because it is reheated, but when it has been used a lot, one ought to refresh it with new sand.